 how Resensation works

-A new surgical technique, Resensation allows surgeons to reconnect the nerves that were cut during your mastectomy to the nerves in the flap used to form the new breast using allograft nerve tissue.
+Resensation uses allograft nerve tissue to reconnect and bridge the gap between the nerves in your chest and the nerves in your reconstructed breast tissue.
 Over time, the nerves regenerate, potentially restoring sensation and becoming a part of your own body in the process.

 reclaiming sensation